DHTMLX/docs-todolist/docs/api/events/assignuser_event.md

 ### Description

-@short: fires when a user is assigned to the item
+@short: fires when a user is assigned to a task

 ### Usage